-After that stage of internal and psychometric validity testing, according to methodological opinion, you explored the measure's "external validity," which, again broadly and again incompletely, means testing the measure against some predicted realworld outcomes.
+After that stage of internal and psychometric validity testing, according to methodological opinion, you explored the measure's "external validity," which, again broadly and again incompletely, means testing the measure against some predicted real-world outcomes.
 This is the type of testing my colleagues and I have been most interested in doing over the past 30+ years in relation to the LDP/MAP/GLP family of instruments.
 Statistically significant results of external validity testing not only provide new substantive social science knowledge, but also reinforce the validity of the instrument itself.
-For example, we have found very powerful correlations (accounting for more than half the variance in the outcomes) in terms of the organizational action-logic necessary before an organization systematically supports leadership development at work (Torbert & Fisher, 1992).
-Another finding that accounts for more than half the variance shows which leadership action-logics are necessary to reliably succeed in generating organizational transformation (Rooke & Torbert, 1998).
+For example, we have found very powerful correlations (accounting for more than half the variance in the outcomes) in terms of the organizational action-logic necessary before an organization systematically supports leadership development at work.
+Another finding that accounts for more than half the variance shows which leadership action-logics are necessary to reliably succeed in generating organizational transformation.
 More specifically, only those CEOs and lead consultants who have measured at the Transforming or early Alchemical action-logics reliably generate positive organizational transformation (leading to larger market share, profits, and reputation).

 Once a measure has satisfied reliability, internal-validity, and external-validity criteria, it and/or its scorers need only satisfy external-validity tests henceforward, since no measure can repeatedly show statistically-significant, externally-valid results unless it is being scored reliably and actually measures the variable it claims to measure (internal validity).
-The external validity tests become increasingly persuasive as one uses additional methods and research designs (e.g. laboratory experiments, field action research, interviews, non-obtrusive measures, etc.), as has been the case in the external validity testing related to the LDP/GLP family of measures (Torbert, 1994).
+The external validity tests become increasingly persuasive as one uses additional methods and research designs (e.g. laboratory experiments, field action research, interviews, non-obtrusive measures, etc.), as has been the case in the external validity testing related to the LDP/GLP family of measures.

-Once scorers of a measure have attained reliability as determined by traditional reliability tests (where both scorers separately score the same set of items and their level of agreement is assessed), the best way to maintain and increase reliability and accuracy on a measure by measure basis is to conduct a reliability test on the scoring of each measure, by having a second scorer review the first.
-For example, this kind of reliability test has been conducted twice in recent years on the GLP scorers.
-In a 2009 review of 805 measures, each of which could have been scored at 13 different levels (e.g. Early Diplomatic, Diplomatic, Late Diplomatic, etc.).
+Once scorers of a measure have attained reliability as determined by traditional reliability tests (where both scorers score the same set of items and their level of agreement is assessed), the best way to maintain and increase reliability is to conduct a reliability test on the scoring of each measure, by having a second scorer review the first.
+For example, this kind of reliability test has been conducted by the GLP scorers on 805 measures, each of which could have been scored at 13 different levels (e.g. Early Diplomatic, Diplomatic, Late Diplomatic, etc.).
 The result showed a .96 Pearson correlation between the two scorers, with perfect agreement in 72% of the cases, with a 1/3 action-logic disagreement in 22% of the cases, and with only one case of a disagreement larger than one full action-logic.
 The cases of disagreement led to negotiated agreements prior to feedback to clients, and these agreements were presumably more accurate in most cases than the original score.
 Thus, this process not only served as a reliability test, but also made the results offered to clients more accurate.